standardebooks/manual/7-high-level-structural-patterns.rst

 			<h3 epub:type="title">Who Stole the Tarts?</h3>
 		</hgroup>

 #.
-Sections titles and subtitles but no ordinal (i.e. chapter) numbers:
+Sections titles and subtitles but no ordinals:

 	.. code:: html